webdevholland/100-days-of-code/log.md

 * Course preview differentiates language (syntax) from environment (web browser, Node.js, MongoDB).
 Need to learn syntax first before worrying about environments language is used in.
 * Played with JavaScript in console of Chrome (see Links for the day).
 Keywords *let* and *variable* mentioned.
 * Created functions (see Links for the day):  came up with our own names for the functions (arguments) and defined functions with a "recipe".
-* Think of object (see Links for the day) as container in which we can put whatever we want inside (ie inside curly brackets { } )
+* Think of object (see Links for the day) as container which stores properties inside curly brackets { }.

 **Thoughts:**
 * Heard of Node.js, but no prior knowledge or experience with it.
 Took MongoDB course a while ago when Code School used to exist (it's now Pluralsight).